For Enquiries or to Book

 The Koolpin Gorge to Twin Falls walk is a remote and beautiful walk through the heart of Southern Kakadu.
 The walk is restricted via permits and you are guaranteed complete exclusivity.
 This trip starts in Darwin.
 Our first day is a trip into Kakadu and we camp overnight at the beautiful Mary River Region of Southern Kakadu before starting early the next day.

 The walk follows the Koolpin Creek and then crosses a plateau to join up with the Twin Falls Creek.
 Expect to be walking over rock plateaus, through woodland and camp in areas very few people have camped before.
 The walk is untracked, utilising map and compass navigation along the way.
 It covers highland creek country, hillsides dotted with dry land eucalypts, escarpment country overlooking Kakadu and beyond and pockets of paperbark forests where the temperature drops and you find yourself sitting in a cool comfortable environment.
-Arriving at the top of Twin Falls on day 5, you will be able to take some amazing photos of the gorge area before heading back to Darwin.
+Arriving at the top of Twin Falls on day 5, you will be able to take some amazing photos of the gorge area before heading to Katherine.

 Departures: Click here for departure dates